goon034/ethereum-org/views/content/token.md

 Of course while calculating cubic roots can be hard for someone to do on their heads, they are very easy with a calculator, so this game could be easily broken by a computer.
 Also since the last winner can choose the next challenge, they could pick something they know and therefore would not be a very fair game to other players.
 There are tasks that are easy for humans but hard for computers but they are usually very hard to code in simple scripts like these.
 Instead a fairer system should be one that is very hard for a computer to do, but isn't very hard for a computer to verify.
 A great candidate would be to create a hash challenge where the challenger has to generate hashes from multiple numbers until they find one that is lower than a given difficulty.

 This process was first proposed by Adam Back in 1997 as [Hashcash](https://en.wikipedia.org/wiki/Hashcash) and then was implemented in Bitcoin by Satoshi Nakamoto as **Proof of work** in 2008.
-Ethereum was launched using such system for it's security model, but is planning to move from a Proof of Work security model into a [mixed proof of stake and betting system called *Casper*](https://blog.ethereum.org/2015/12/28/understanding-serenity-part-2-casper/).
+Ethereum was launched using such a system for it's security model, but is planning to move from a Proof of Work security model into a [mixed proof of stake and betting system called *Casper*](https://blog.ethereum.org/2015/12/28/understanding-serenity-part-2-casper/).

 But if you like Hashing as a form of random issuance of coins, you can still create your own ethereum based currency that has a proof of work issuance: